 The methodology used to calculate the 2016 Index also was retroactively applied to previous years, to obtain results that allow for comparison over time.
-Full details about Index methodology are available at www.nhspi.org.
+These methodological changes are outlined at link to Summary of Changes doc and full details about Index methodology are available at link to Index 2016 Methodology doc.